 Areas of Expertise

-Research: Biology, anatomy, physiology, aquaculture, crustaceans, environment, aquaculture and nutrition
+Research: Biology, anatomy, comparative physiology, membrane physiology, aquaculture, crustaceans, fishes, environment, aquaculture and nutrition

 Teaching: Physiology, Anatomy & Physiology